-☝️To be able to export designs, you will need to have the desktop app installed on your computer.
+☝️ To be able to export designs, you will need to have the desktop app installed on your computer as well as the Zeplin plugin installed in Figma.
+It’s not possible to export Figma files directly to Zeplin without the plugin.

 To get started, install the Zeplin plugin in Figma: https://zpl.io/figma-plugin

-You can now select any frames or components you want to export to Zeplin—notice the plugin displays how many you have selected.
+You can export as many frames or components as you’d like to Zeplin—notice the plugin displays how many you have selected.

 The plugin will then export all the necessary assets and layer data from Figma and launch Zeplin.
-There, you can select the project or styleguide you want to export in to.
+There, you can select the project or styleguide you want to publish.

-We’ve rebuilt the Figma integration from the ground up to fix critical performance issues and also introduced a couple new features.
-Here’s a summary of what’s changed:
+We’ve rebuilt the Figma integration from the ground up to fix critical performance issues and also introduced a couple of new features.
+Here’s a summary of what’s changed for previous users of the Figma integration:

 - Fixed performance issues while exporting from large Figma files.
 Timeouts were the most common issue that a lot of teams were running into—now this should be fixed once and for all! 🦖